2110521-2563-1-Software-Architecture/software-aargh/README.md

-### Based on the introduced interface, compare how to call the methods based on gRPC and REST API side-by-side, e.g. in a Table format as shown below.
+### Based on the introduced interface, compare how to call the methods based on gRPC and REST API side-by-side, e.g. in a table format as shown below.

 | Functions  | gPRC | REST API |
 | ------------- | ------------- | ------------- |